Alain Berset: Blackmail affair

-In September 2021, while the health policy followed by the Federal Council to overcome the COVID-19 pandemic was contested and Alain Berset criticized, the case bounced back: a controversy broke out over the use of a vehicle of representation during an escapade with the woman, on the use of state collaborators to settle the attempt of blackmail, in particular by sending the Task Force TIGRIS of the Federal Judicial Police at the home of the person concerned, as well as on the limits between respect for the private life invoked by the magistrate and the public interest.
+In September 2021, while the health policy followed by the Federal Council to overcome the COVID-19 pandemic was contested and Alain Berset criticized, the case bounced back: a controversy broke out over the use of a vehicle of representation during an escapade with the woman, on the use of state collaborators to settle the attempt of blackmail, in particular by sending the Task Force TIGRIS of the Federal Judicial Police at the home of the woman concerned, as well as on the limits between respect for the private life invoked by the magistrate and the public interest.

 On 14 June 2022, Berset was cleared in a parliamentary investigation into the alleged abuse of state resources.

 Works

-Berset is the author of several books and some 30 articles on economic development, migration and regional development.
+Berset is the author of several books and some 30 articles on economic development, migration, and regional development.